ARM-software/psa-api/doc/crypto/api/keys/policy.rst

     .. summary::
         Permission to sign a message with the key.

-    This flag is required to use the key in a MAC calculation operation, or in an asymmetric message signature operation.
+    This cryptographic-operation usage flag is required to use the key in a MAC calculation operation, or in an asymmetric message signature operation.
 The flag must be present on keys used with the following APIs:

     *   `psa_mac_compute()`
     *   `psa_mac_sign_setup()`